 - 1. As you are aware, the Commerce Commission (Commission) has completed its investigation into allegations of anti-competitive conduct in the Wellington taxi industry, in particular relating to price fixing with competitors. - 2.
-We are issuing this letter to you after: - our letter to you of 19 March 2021 setting out the Commission's view of your personal liability under the Commerce Act 1986 (Act) and that a warning is the appropriate enforcement outcome; and - 2.2 your email of 1 April 2021 where you accepted that a warning is the appropriate enforcement response. - 3.
+We are issuing this letter to you after: - 2.1 our letter to you of 19 March 2021 setting out the Commission's view of your personal liability under the Commerce Act 1986 (Act) and that a warning is the appropriate enforcement outcome; and - your email response of 31 March 2021 where you accepted that a warning was an appropriate outcome. - 3.
 This letter sets out the warning that the Commission is issuing to you.
 It also provides information relating to provisions of the Act to assist with future compliance.